 If you enable this option, customers will continue to receive an additional free item every time they meet your trigger.
-So, for our example, customers who buy two shirts will get two more free, those who buy three shirts will get three for free, and so on.
+So, for our example, customers who buy two shirts will get two more for free, those who buy three shirts will get three for free, and so on.
 This is an excellent way to move overstocked merchandise.

 You can also write a custom message to display when customers activate your trigger and personalize the button they can click on to see more details.
 Save your BOGO deal when you’re done.

 There’s just one more thing you need to do before launching your 2-for1 deal.
 The cart conditions section at the bottom of the screen should match the trigger you created earlier.

 For us, that means adding just one condition: